jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

-## Mapping to OMOP CDM
+## Mapping to the OMOP CDM

-There is two step process to transform source CSV files into the OMOP/OHDSI common data model compatible CSV files.
+There is a two step process to transform source CSV files into the OMOP/OHDSI common data model compatible CSV files.
 The first step is mapping the source file into the prepared source file format.
-Examples of files in the prepared source format can be seen in the `./test/input/` directory.
+Examples files in the prepared source format are in the `./test/input/` directory.
+More information about the OHDSI project can be found at: https://www.ohdsi.org//

-If files are formatted into prepared source then the script `transform_prepared_source_to_cdm.py` can be run to convert the input files into output files.
+Once source files are transformed into prepared source then the script `transform_prepared_source_to_cdm.py` can be run to convert the input files into output files.